 A number of things can contribute to poor gut functioning, including:

-- Gluten also contributes to impaired gut lining in those sensitive to it
+Gluten also contributes to an impaired gut lining in those sensitive to it

 Stress can also cause inflammation throughout the body, including your gut.

 How to care for your gut health with diet

 Care for your gut and your gut will care for you!